rfabbri/vxd/README.txt

 be the only one available, taking advantage of layered organization to make the problem more well defined.
 Still, it is a manual solution.

-#### Example case
+#### Example case: small scale

 At Brown we have a state of the art edge detector and contour grouper as basis for many systems.
-It is an example of small scale code across VXL layers, representative of many situations.
+It is an example of small/medium scale code across VXL layers, representative of many situations.
 Larger scale systems stress these considerations and will be analyzed in the next section.